anandau/wordpress-playground-workshop/README.md

 > **Blueprint = WordPress Setup Recipe**

 Instead of long instructions, you can share a single URL and everyone gets the same environment.

 ---

+## 📦 What is a Blueprint Bundle?

+A **Blueprint Bundle** extends the Blueprint concept by packaging additional assets alongside the blueprint configuration.
+It includes:

+* **blueprint.json** - The core Blueprint configuration
+* **Theme/Plugin files** - Pre-built themes and plugins (often in ZIP format)
+* **Content exports** - WXR files with posts, pages, media, and metadata
+* **Media assets** - Images, videos, and other media files

+Blueprint Bundles are useful for:

+* **Plugin/Theme Demos** - Test multiple extensions together with realistic content
+* **Learning Environments** - Provide complete, pre-configured WordPress sites for workshops
+* **Portfolio Projects** - Share client work with all assets and content included
+* **Quick Starts** - Enable instant WordPress environments for specific use cases

+---